-- "Enterprise Connection Properties" on page 114
+- "Enterprise Connection Properties" on page 124

-- "Password Properties" on page 114
+- "Password Properties" on page 124

-- "Miscellaneous Properties" on page 115
+- "Miscellaneous Properties" on page 125

+- "Session Properties" on page 125

 Enterprise Connection Properties

 The Enterprise Connections settings are described below:

 - Auto Configure SAML Settings Boolean.
 If True, Pulse One automates the SAML Metadata configuration flow for both Appliance and Pulse One SAML settings. - Create Users and Roles from SAML Boolean.
 If True, a Pulse One user is created automatically whenever a user from a linked SAML idP (PCS) authentication server logs into Pulse One for the first time using Enterprise SSO.